WebOrigami/docs/src/eg/intro.md

 Server running at http://localhost:5000
 ```

 The served site does _not_ have an index page, but you can browse to one of the defined pages like http://localhost:5000/Alice.
-You'll see a message like "Hello, Alice." rendered in HTML.
-Due to the lazy nature of explorable graphs and `map`, that rendering work is _only done on request_.
+You'll see "Hello, Alice." rendered in HTML.
+Due to the lazy nature of explorable graphs and `map`, that rendering work is only done on request.

 ## Turn a transformed graph of stuff into files

-You can transform a graph and save the results in any graph form.
+You can transform a graph and save the results as a new graph.
 For example, instead of serving a set of templated web pages, we can render them as files by copying the lazy dictionary defined by `map`.

 ```sh
 $ eg "copy map(greetings.yaml, template), files/html"